How Truckers Can Help End Human Trafficking

 For the safety of both drivers and victims, it’s important not to approach traffickers directly.
 Quickly alerting law enforcement to deal with traffickers and recover victims will help avoid potential obstacles in the eventual prosecution of the traffickers.

 In an effort to actively combat human trafficking and increase the impact of truckers nationwide, First Call is a proud sponsor of Truckers Against Trafficking.
+Together we aim to ensure every trucker is a trained defender against trafficking and equipped with the resources they need to protect their fellow man.

 The 3PL You’ve Been Looking For